-CICAD notes that Antigua and Barbuda has drug demand reduction policies that include programs in the areas of health promotion, prevention, early intervention, treatment, care, rehabilitation, and social integration.
-These programs include the gender, age, community, and cultural context approaches.
-However, CICAD also notes that Antigua and Barbuda does not develop, strengthen, or implement coordination mechanisms for collecting, analyzing, disseminating, and accessing information with respect to prevention, treatment, rehabilitation, recovery, or social reintegration services.
-In addition, CICAD observes that Antigua and Barbuda has monitoring instruments for drug demand reduction programs and has conducted an evaluation of a drug demand reduction program.
-On the other hand, CICAD notes with concern that Antigua and Barbuda does not develop or implement coordination mechanisms to support the development and implementation of drug demand reduction programs with the participation of and coordination with civil society and other stakeholders.
-Similarly, CICAD notes with concern that Antigua and Barbuda does not promote national prevention, treatment, care, recovery, rehabilitation, or social integration measures and programs, with a comprehensive and balanced drug demand reduction approach, or promote nationally recognized standards by member states on drug use preventions or the "International Standards on Drug Use Prevention," or the "International Standards for the Treatment of Drug Use Disorders," both developed jointly by WHO and UNODC.
+CICAD notes that Bolivia has drug demand reduction policies that include programs in the areas of health promotion, prevention, treatment, care, rehabilitation, and social integration, which include the age, gender, and community approaches, but not the cultural context approach.
+However, it does not have drug demand reduction policies in the area of recovery.
+CICAD also notes that the country develops, strengthens, and implements coordination mechanisms to collect, analyze, disseminate, and access information on treatment and rehabilitation services; however, it does not have such mechanisms for recovery or social reintegration services.
+On the other hand, CICAD notes that Bolivia has monitoring instruments for drug demand reduction programs; however, it does not have an evaluation instrument, nor has it conducted impact, process, or outcome evaluations of its drug demand reduction programs.
+Similarly, CICAD notes with concern that the country has not developed or implemented coordination mechanisms to support the formulation or execution of drug demand reduction programs that allow for participation or coordination with civil society and other actors.
+Finally, Bolivia promotes national prevention, treatment, care, recovery, rehabilitation, and social integration measures and programs, with a comprehensive and balanced drug demand reduction approach and, in that regard, promotes national standards recognized by the member states, the "International Standards on Drug Use Prevention," and the "International Standards for the Treatment of Drug Use Disorders," both developed jointly by the WHO and UNODC.